Summary

 Postgraduate supervision

-- Rowley, L. J. The effect of step strategy on the clearance of the first hurdle.
+• The effect of step strategy on the biomechanics of first hurdle clearance.

 Media